arnav-s1ngh/wn-proj-24/README.md

 The Project for CSE5235: Wireless Networks, as taught by Mukulika Maity at IIIT Delhi in Monsoon 2024

-Network Environment/Generate Traffic/Simulate Congestion  -> NS3 ✔️
+Network Environment/Generate Traffic -> NS3 ✔️

 Automating Web Browsing -> ThreeGppHttp ✔️